Limookiplimo/SQLAnalytics/README.md

 I prepared a vizualization dashboard to show some key metrics on tableau.
 ![Dashboard](data_model/Dashboard.png)

-The interactive dashboard can found [here](https://public.tableau.com/app/profile/kiplimo.cornelius/viz/Angaza_16836926306780/Dashboard1)
+The interactive dashboard can be found [here](https://public.tableau.com/app/profile/kiplimo.cornelius/viz/Angaza_16836926306780/Dashboard1)

 2. Share your `insights` based on the previous step's dashboard.
 	##### Insights